 Eli Avikzar continued and aside from Krav Maga also mastered the art of the demonstration of the universal energy – Aikido, as its founder Uyeshiba had described his brainchild.

 Prior to being first introduced to Israeli Defense Forces Krav Maga, My Martial Arts experience included Seven Years of Jujitsu, Judo Karate and Aikido, and official 2nd Degree Black Belt in Mas.
 Oyama’s Kyokoshin, with the several hour 100 Men Kumite drill, and 1st Degree Black Belt in Tae Kwon Do.

 Then I took the One Month Israeli Defense Forces Krav Maga Instructor Course!
 That followed with Five Years of Intensive Daily Training of Israeli Defense Forces and various organizations in charge of the security of the State of Israel.

-In addition free consecutive input of time helping to teach at the First Israeli Krav Maga Civilian Association on special international projects, local municipal projects.
+In addition free consecutive input of time helping to teach at the First Israeli Krav Maga Civilian Association on special international and local municipal projects.

-I also took the what was considered highly desired "certificate" from Wingate Institute for Physical Education.
+I also took the Krav Maga Coach course which was considered a highly desired "certificate" from Wingate Institute for Physical Education.
 This project that together with any sports association that signed up for it, has “Awarded” the title of Coach in the particular sport association field leaving the professional proficiency to that particular local association and concentrating on teaching theoretical intensive Physical Education Related lectures and topics.